 So there's something in that report that apparently people in the Clinton administration don't want you to know about.

-I am told that uh there have been nearly 200 motions filed by people who don't want this report made public.
+I'm told that there have been nearly 200 motions filed by people who don't want this report made public.

-So the you re this is this has been sort of under the radar, this uh this independent council investigation, and it's almost over, and the Democrats want to just they if their first effort was to defund it uh some years ago, just take the money away from it because it was so apparently where it's leading is so embarrassing.
+And the Democrats want to just, their first effort was to defund it some years ago, just take the money away from it because it was so apparently where it's leading is so embarrassing.

-It goes way beyond Cisneros, and it involves people in the Clinton administration.
+It goes way beyond Cisneros and it involves people in the Clinton administration doing what?

 I don't know.

-Let's move on to the ninth U.S. Circus Court of Appeals.
+Let's move on to the 9th U.S. Circus Court of Appeals.

 The Bush administration urged a federal appeals court yesterday to overturn a judge's decision nullifying a congressional ban on a type of late-term abortion.